 The purpose of internal auditing is to provide independent assurance and consulting services.
 This improves Niagara Region's operations and brings a disciplined approach to the evaluation of:

-The 2019 Internal Audit Plan was developed based on the following sources:
+The 2023-2024 Internal Audit Plan was developed based on:

-The following projects have been approved by Regional Council as the 2019 Internal Audit Plan.
+The following projects have been approved by Regional Council as the Internal Audit Plan.

 Rationale: This is a standard audit performed by multiple Ontario municipal audit teams.
 Performing the audit in-house will result in cost savings for the Public Works department compared to outsourcing.

 Risks: Meeting or exceeding the Ministry of Transportation's regulatory requirements are mandatory to continue participating in the Driver Certification Program.
 Continued participation in the program has numerous benefits including higher staff engagement and lower driver training and testing costs.

 Cyber planning, management framework and response recovery strategies